 EMPs may be required under Permit conditions.
 They are primarily a strategic, forward looking plan for environmental management of a regulated activity.
 EMPs are typically reviewed 5 yearly and the majority of medium to large premises are required to submit one.

 AERs may be required under Permit conditions.
 AERs provide an summary of monitoring results, incidents, breaches and complaints over the preceding year.

 Issue Management Plans

-Management Plans for dust, water, waste, effluent, contamination etc. are requested on a needs basis, in order to ensure the proponent has considered how potential pollution will be managed.
+Management Plans for dust, water, waste, effluent, contamination, etc are requested or required on a needs basis to ensure the proponent has considered how potential pollution will be managed.
 For example an activity that has been subject of a number of odour complaints may be required to prepare and submit an odour management plan to the Director, EPA for approval.
 Typically compliance with the plan will specified in a Permit or EPN.
-There are many current Management Plans in place.
-Timeframes for submission of such plans vary, however, they are generally short term (eg months to a year or two).
+There are many current Management Plans in place and they may apply over the short or long term.

 Environmental Improvement Programs (EIPs)

 An EIP is a specific programme the intent of which, when approved, is to achieve compliance with EMPCA for a particular activity by reducing environmental harm; or detailing the transition to a new environmental standard.

 An environmental improvement programme is to specify the objectives to be achieved and maintained under the programme for an activity; and timeframes (not longer than three years), taking into account best practice environmental management for the activity; and the risk of environmental harm being caused by the activity; and make provision for monitoring compliance with the programme.